 - NEPA Categorical Exclusions (CXs) for Fossil Energy

 File Your Application Electronically

 Importers and exporters of natural gas must file monthly reports on their activities.
 Reports are required to contain certain information.
-For the convenience of filers, the Office of Oil and Gas Global Security, Division of Natural Gas Regulatory Activities provides sample formats for reporting.
+For the convenience of filers, the Office of Regulation and International Engagement, Division of Natural Gas Regulation provides sample formats for reporting.

 - Reporting Requirements and View Sample Formats for Reporting